 Banff National Park

-Banff National Park has been reported by visitors as one of the most scenic and beautiful places they have ever seen in their entire lives and that’s no joke.
+Banff National Park has been reported by visitors as one of the most scenic and beautiful places they have ever seen in their entire lives, and that’s no joke.
 Moraine Lake in Banff National Park is one of the most photographed places in the northern half of North America.
-The lake has a unique blue-green color and is surrounded by mountains with white-snow peaks and green trees of the lovely forests making it a beautiful color palette.
-Take the Rockpile Trail which is a tourist favorite and capture the views at the end where the mountains, lake and trees all meet.
+The lake has a unique blue-green color and is surrounded by mountains with white-snow peaks and green trees of the beautiful forests making it a gorgeous color palette.
+Take the Rockpile Trail which is a tourist favorite and capture the views at the end where the mountains, lake, and trees all meet.
 The lake was featured on Canada’s twenty-dollar bill at one time and has earned the nickname the “Twenty Dollar View.”
-There are other trails available too and they all offer worthy views of the famous lake.
-Try canoeing the lake for pictures from an amazing point of view.
-The Banff National Park is certainly one of the best tourist attractions in Canada.
+There are other trails available too, and they all offer worthy views of the famous lake.
+Try canoeing the lake for pictures from a fantastic point of view.
+The Banff National Park is undoubtedly one of the best tourist attractions in Canada.

 Vieux-Quebec is a touristy city full of shops, boutiques and hundreds of historical points of interest and photographic points of interest as well.
-The city is a historic district within Quebec City where explorer Samuel de Champlain founded the Saint Louis Fort in the early 1600’s.
-Visitors that have been recommend taking the Chateau Frontenac to see the European styles on Rue Saint Jean and also the Citadel which is a fantastic viewpoint over the St. Lawrence River.
+The town is a historic district within Quebec City where explorer Samuel de Champlain founded the Saint Louis Fort in the early 1600’s.
+Visitors that have been recommended taking the Chateau Frontenac to see the European styles on Rue Saint-Jean and also the Citadel which is a fantastic viewpoint over the St. Lawrence River.
 There is plenty to see and do here, especially if you like the combination of touristy things like shopping and exploring the city and also scenic views and vantage points.

 A visit to Canada wouldn’t be complete without seeing the magnificent Niagara Falls.
-The falls actually straddle the U.S. and Canadian border and are the most famous falls on the continent.
-20 million people visit the falls every year and boat rides either on the Maid of the Mist or the Hornblower can take you in the middle of the Horseshoe Falls as well as right below the American and Bridal Veil falls for unbelievable views of these massive waterfalls.
-The area is touristy and there are lots of hotels, places to eat and drink, entertainment and shops when you’re done viewing the spectacular falls.
-The Niagara falls are certainly one of the best tourist attractions in Canada, a must visit!
+The falls straddle the U.S. and Canadian border and are the most famous falls on the continent.
+20 million people visit the falls every year, and boat ride either on the Maid of the Mist or the Hornblower can take you in the middle of the Horseshoe Falls as well as right below the American, and Bridal Veil falls for unbelievable views of these massive waterfalls.
+The area is touristy, and there are lots of hotels, places to eat and drink, entertainment and shops when you’re done viewing the spectacular falls.
+The Niagara falls are probably one of the best tourist attractions in Canada; a must visit!

 Victoria’s Inner Harbor